ankitku/blog_source/posts/2016-10-30-Mechanizing-Metatheory-of-TAL-0.markdown

 The types consist of

-1. int -> represents arbit integer stored in a register
+1. int -> represents arbitrary integer stored in a register

 2. reg -> a type constructor.
 Takes as input, the type of the register, to which this register is pointing.